yidan-tang/yidan-tang.github.io/project.md

 ---
 layout: default
 title: Projects
+permalink: /projects/
 ---

-The first project is to try using github to collaborat with others for representatives.
+The first project is to try using GitHub to collaborate with others for representatives.